 Contains Less Acid Overall

-Cold brew health benefits include the fact that cold brew may have up to 67% less acid overall than traditional brewing methods.
+Cold brew is touted as a lower acidity option.
+There are many claims that the fact that cold brew may have up to 67% less acid overall than traditional brewing methods.
 A common misconception is that the total acid content will affect the GERD problems for those sensitive.
-However, coffee acidity is so low, that it can’t cause you any problems from this perspective.
-There is another holistic view that an alkaline diet would be beneficial to our health.
+However, coffee acidity is so low, that it can’t cause you any problems from this perspective as shown previously.

 Cold Brew Is a Powerful Antioxidant – Contains Increased Amounts of Chlorogenic Acid